 How about trying one of these stitch patterns.
 You'll be so surprised at the transformation each time.

-For this knitting pattern I will direct you to this lovely lady named Bonnie who has one of the best knitting instructions for how to knit a turtleback sweater.
+For this knitting pattern I will direct you to this lovely lady names Bonnie who has one of the best knitting instructions for how to knit a turtleback sweater.

-Needles: Size 8 (5.00 mm) (I only used one set of needles and just kept knitting haha)
+Needles: Size 8 (5.00 mm) I only used one set of needles

 Gauge: Approximately 4 sts per inch.
 (Note: Gauge is not too important however you will need to have a rough idea of your gauge in order to make a size that fits you)